thijsrijkers/lit/README.md

 ## Why Go is Ideal for a Container Runtime

-Go is purpose-built for systems like Slimbox — here’s why it’s a perfect match:
+Go is purpose-built for systems like Lit — here’s why it’s a perfect match:

 | Reason               | Why It Matters                                                                 |
 |----------------------|--------------------------------------------------------------------------------|